fatcheetah/llmzip/README.md

  <br>

 ### LLMZip Paper
- Lossless Text Compression using Large Language Models - https://arxiv.org/abs/2306.04050 - Chandra Shekhara Kaushik Valmeekam, Krishna Narayanan, Dileep Kalathil, Jean-Francois Chamberland, Srinivas Shakkottai
+ Lossless Text Compression using Large Language Models - [https://arxiv.org/abs/2306.04050](https://arxiv.org/abs/2306.04050)- Chandra Shekhara Kaushik Valmeekam, Krishna Narayanan, Dileep Kalathil, Jean-Francois Chamberland, Srinivas Shakkottai

 <br>

 ### What is variable-length integer encoding?

-Variable-length integer encoding is a method of encoding integers in a way that uses less space for smaller numbers.
-It's often used in file formats and data storage for more efficient use of space.
+Variable-length integer encoding is a method of encoding integers in a way that uses less space.
 One common form of variable-length integer encoding is "Base 128 Varint" used in Google's Protocol Buffers.
 In this encoding, each byte of the integer is stored in 7 bits of an output byte, and the 8th bit is used as a continuation bit.
 The continuation bit is set to 1 for all bytes except the last, which signals the end of the number.